PLEASE NOTE: The minimum age to volunteer on your own is 18 years of age.

 Children under 7 years of age are not allowed to participate in volunteering tasks.

-(Y Guides, Scouts, Schools, Individual short term – High School Volunteer Requirement Hours, etc.)
+(Y Guides, Scouts, Schools, Individual short term, etc.)

-We do not have animal handling short term or group opportunities.
+We do not offer short term or group opportunities that involve handling animals (please see the above Adult/Youth volunteer opportunities which include training time).
 However we do have fun and helpful options noted below.
-If interested in one of these options, please contact Amy Crum at email@example.com.

 - Organize a supply drive – use our wish list and organize your own drive to collect those items in your community.
 Create a marked container and place it in a high-traffic area for people to see or let people donate directly from our Amazon Wish List. – 3 Volunteer Hours